What Does “Do Not Go Beyond What is Written” Mean in 1 Corinthians 4:6?

 God’s faithful servants are to be treated with respect only within the bounds of what is scriptural.

-I agree that “what is written” refers to the God-breathed Scriptures and think it’s obvious in view of the immediate context and the context of the New Testament.
+“what is written” refers to the God-breathed Scriptures in view of the immediate context and the context of the New Testament.
 Let me explain…

 In verse 1 Paul describes himself & his team (e.g. Apollos) as “servants of Christ… those entrusted with the mysteries God has revealed,” which is a reference to the mystery of God detailed elsewhere in Scripture (Ephesians 3:1-12 & Colossians 1:27, 2:2-3).
 In short, the mystery of God is Jesus Christ and everything surrounding his awesome message, which is the gospel or “good news.”
 It’s “Christ in you, the hope of glory” (Colossians 1:27).